-- 1. As a new registered nurse within the State of (whichever), I will energize and support the problem-solving activities of the facility/organization. - 2.
-As a practicing and successful registered nurse of 12 years, I will share a history of positive nursing interventions that will promote facility/organizational success. - 3.
-As a nursing instructor in an acute clinical situation, I will be an available source for clinical teaching and nursing process activities that will improve educational outcomes. - 4.
-As an advanced-practice nurse, I will increase the health care opportunities for community members.
+- 1. As a new registered nurse within the State of (whichever), I will energize and support the facility/organization's problem-solving activities. - 2.
+As a practicing and successful registered nurse of 12 years, I will share a history of positive nursing interventions that promote facility/organizational success. - 3.
+As a nursing instructor in an acute clinical situation, I will be an available source for clinical teaching and nursing process activities to improve educational outcomes. - 4.
+As an advanced practice nurse, I will increase the health care opportunities for community members.